-The Power Ramp Time parameter is used to specify the amount of time to Ramp up the Laser power prior to the Laser pierce.
+The Power Ramp Time parameter is used to specify the amount of time to ramp up the laser power prior to the laser pierce.

-Specifies the time delay from when Laser Tool completes lowering until motion is initiated at Creep Speed.
-Used to allow the Laser Tool to completely pierce the material before moving.
+Specifies the time delay from when laser head completes lowering until motion is initiated at creep speed for cutting.